weiguo-li/Patchscope-Reimplementation/README.md

 ## Conclusion
-This repository presents a reimplementation of PatchScope and its application to the Qwen series model, focusing on decoding next token prediction and extract specific attributes.
-Through precision and surprisal analyses, I uncover layer-wise dynamics that enhance our understanding of Qwen’s behavior.
-My work is fully reproducible, with code and results in readme.txt.
-Future directions include extending PatchScope to other LLMs and exploring contextual variations in prediction.
+This repository presents a reimplementation of PatchScope and applies it to the Qwen series models to investigate the decoding of next-token predictions and the extraction of specific attributes.
+By employing precision and surprisal analyses across the models’ layers, I reveal intricate layer-wise dynamics that shed light on how Qwen processes and generates predictions, deepening our understanding of its internal behavior.
+For instance, precision measurements highlight how predictive accuracy evolves, while surprisal quantifies the model’s uncertainty, together offering a comprehensive view of Qwen’s representational capabilities.
+My implementation ensures full reproducibility, with detailed code, experimental scripts, and results documented in readme.txt within the repository.
+Looking ahead, future directions include extending this PatchScope reimplementation to other large language models (LLMs) to compare architectural differences and exploring how contextual variations—such as prompt complexity or domain-specific inputs— influence prediction patterns, potentially uncovering broader insights into transformer-based decoding mechanisms.

 ### Features
 - Faithful reimplementation of PatchScope
 - Application to Qwen series model
 - Analysis of next token prediction with visuals
+- Extract specific attrbutes

 ---